 Looking to liven up your Mexican dishes?
-Look no further than my Homemade Crema Mexicana.
-Cool and just a touch tart to balance out those spicy flavors.
+Look no further than my Mexicana Crema, sometimes also referred to as Mexican Sour Cream.
+Cool and just a touch tart to balance out those spicy flavors in Mexican recipes.

-Think of Crema Mexican as the Mexican version of French creme fraiche or American sour cream.
-It is slightly thinner and a bit sweeter and often served along cotija or queso fresco cheeses.
+Think of Crema Mexican as the Mexican version of French crème fraiche or American sour cream.
+It is slightly thinner and a bit sweeter and often served along with cotija or queso fresco cheeses.

-Just like other types of cream, you can add a little bit of flavor by blending in some cumin, fresh cilantro, lime, lemon, or even chipotle peppers.
+Just like other types of cream, you can add a little bit of flavor by blending in other flavors.
+Some of my favorites are:

 Crema Mexicana can be found in many Latin supermarkets and some mainstream stores.
 That side, my store was fresh out so I needed to make my own.
 Don’t worry, it is super simple!

 The traditional crema recipe calls for heavy cream blended with buttermilk and given 24 hours to thicken up.
 Again, I was tight on time.

 The quick version of crema Mexicana uses 1/4 cup of sour cream.
 I opted for a middle of the road experiment – a little bit of buttermilk AND a little bit of sour cream.

 Let it Thicken

 It needs to sit in a warm place to thicken.
 Near the stove or oven (if you are using it,) on top of the refrigerator, or in my case, outside on a beautiful 80-degree day all work just fine.

 The end result will be thinner than yogurt or sour cream, so don’t be concerned if it seems a bit more loose in terms of texture than what you were expecting.